HL7/fhir-ips/pages/profiles.md

 * Plan of care
 * Advance Directives

-(Vital Signs has not yet included)

 # IPS Data types
-Two classes of data types profiles have been defined for the IPS:
+Two classes of datatype profiles have been defined for the IPS:
 * A first class designed to support multi-languages:
   * Coding-uv-ips
   * CodeableConcept-uv-ips